Browsing Category

 Several films screened at TIFF last year were released in 2019.
 Of the titles I loved, these gems are now available in general release or on one of the streaming networks.
 Girl, Wild Rose, Maiden, Everybody Knows, What You Gonna Do When The World’s On Fire, The Wild Pear Tree.
 See my TIFF 2018 wrap for reviews of these titles.
 Try to see them all!

-Two TIFF films I loved this year and certainly should be on the list have yet to be released: The Sound of Metal (look for it soon on Amazon) and Rocks (2020).
+Two TIFF films I loved this year and should be on the list have yet to be released: The Sound of Metal (look for it soon on Amazon) and Rocks (2020).
 Look for more on both here.
 Both were also on my Best of TIFF list this year.

 Best live theatre: The Brothers Size (Soulpepper)